National Sports Center

 - Victory Links 18-hole course, including the Tournament Greens putting course, clubhouse and driving range

-- 36,000 square feet of meeting and exposition space in the Gradient Financial Center and the Sport Expo Center.
+- Meeting and exposition space in the Welcome Center

 - 180-bed Residence Hall with cafeteria